olivierguerriat/MetricsBundle/README.md

             no_srv2:
                 servers: ['srv1', 'srv3']

+#### Key prefix

+You can set a key prefix for a given client:

+    client_name:
+        prefix: app_name.env_name

+It will be used for all metrics sent by the client (including metrics sent via events, collectors and monolog).

 ## Metric types

 Every metric is identified by a key.
 It can only contains alphanumerical characters, hyphens, underscores and dots.